JGuzak/shieldXl_battery/README.md

 ![pig tail power assembly 2](images/.jpg)

-2. Set the battery into the compartment on the bottom case part and attach the battery arm with 1 M2.5x10mm, 1 M2.5x8mm, and 2 M2.5 nuts.
+2. Set the battery into the compartment on the bottom case part and attach the battery arm with 2 `M2.5x10mm`, and 2 `M2.5` nuts.
 3. Connect the battery.
-4. Rest the pisugar pcba on the bottom case part with the power header side facing down.
+4. Rest the pisugar pcba on the bottom case with the power header side facing down.

 ![pisugar resting in case](images/.jpg)

-5. Start threading 3 M2.5x8mm screws into the pisugar from the bottom of the case
+5. Start threading 3 M2.5x8mm screws into the pisugar from the bottom of the case.
+The right two screws can be threaded all the way through the pi sugar but the screw nearest the battery should be threaded flush with the top of the pi sugar standoff.

 *Thread the screws through the pcba with ~1mm of thread sticking out of the top.
 To ensure a close fit with the raspberry pi board, the screws shouldn't stick out too much before adding the shieldXl assembly ontop.*